Childhood Hodgkin Lymphoma

 Your child's healthcare provider will ask about your child's medical history and symptoms.

-cancer cells.
-A lymph node biopsy is needed to diagnose Hodgkin lymphoma.
+It’s sent to a lab and tested for cancer cells.
+A lymph node biopsy is needed to diagnose

-- CT scan.
-This may be done for the abdomen, chest, and pelvis.
-A CT scan uses a series of X-rays
+CT scan.
+This may be done for the abdomen, chest, and/or pelvis.
+A CT scan uses a series of

-and a computer to make detailed pictures of the body.
+X-rays and a computer to make detailed 3-D pictures of the inside of the body.

 camera is used to see where the radioactive sugar is in the body.
 A PET scan can sometimes